JonahBateman/release-based-workflow/README.md

     repository is created off the template
 -->

-# Create a release based workflow
+# Create a release based workflow.
+This is my edit

 <!--step0-->
 Create a release based workflow that is built on the foundations of the [GitHub flow](https://guides.github.com/introduction/flow/).
 When your team uses a release-based workflow, GitHub makes it easy to collaborate with deployable iterations of your project that you can package and make available for a wider audience to download and use.